drewdelano/c3pr/README.md

 Finish the Bot account setup in Slack:
-1. Fill out the app details from the sceenshots included
+1. Fill out the app details from the sceenshots ([screenshot #1](https://github.com/drewdelano/c3pr/blob/master/images/bot%20token%20scopes.png) [screenshot #2](https://github.com/drewdelano/c3pr/blob/master/images/event%20subscripions.png))
 1. Re-install the app in your Slack workspace
 1. Once Slack says your endpoint is verified you should be able to issue commands in the channel you invited c3pr into in step 7
     (start with ".help" or ".join")